Coffeekraken/carpenter/README.md

 2. Aggregate markdown documentations
 	- Tell Carpenter where to look for markdown files, it take care of displaying them nicely
 	- Aggregate all the useful documentations in one interface
+3. Document your twig/blade components
+	- Compile your twig/blade templates
+	- Support data files to compile your templates with

 ## Install